Remixd: Access your Local Filesystem¶

 The code of

-remixd can be globally installed using the following command:
+remixd is an NPM module and can be globally installed using the following command:

 Or just install it in the directory of your choice by removing the -g flag:

 Python3.6+ (pip3) needs to already be installed on the System.
 (This packaging of Slither with the remixd module is supported since Remixd v0.6.3).
 In case of any discrepany, Slither can also installed along with other dependencies using command

 Find your version of remixd¶

 If this command does not work, then you have an outdated version!

 Because remixd creates a bridge from the browser to your local filesystem, it is important that you have the latest version of script.

 For users who had installed the version of remixd from the VERY old NPM address or for users who do not know which NPM address they had installed it from, run these 2 steps:

 - uninstall the old one: npm uninstall -g remixd

 - install the new: npm install -g @remix-project/remixd